elastacloud/dataframe-utils/README.md

 - Execute correlation matrix across large parquet DataSet
 - Summary column statistics across millions or billions of rows
 - Linear regression at Service Fabric scale with SGD

+This project exposes a few packages:

+## DataFrame.Math

+A set of LINQ operators to calculate the following functions on a stream of numbers:

+- Kurtosis
+- Mean
+- Quantile25, Quantile75
+- Median
+- Skewness
+- Standard Deviation
+- Variance